Go to our Beaver Resource Hub for more information about beavers.

 - Depending on the location and flow régime, beaver dams can be temporary and wash out in floods or become semi-permanent structures.

 - Beaver ponds act as sediment traps unless/until the dam is breached when the sediment will be released downstream.

 - Beaver tunnels, dams and lodges are abandoned when/if beavers move territory to find food.

-- Beaver pond water temperatures are warmer than the river upstream and result in warmer water in the river downstream of the dam.
+- Beaver pond water is more susceptible to warming than the river upstream and can result in warmer water in the river downstream of the dam during the summer.

-- Where there is sufficient space, streams may create by-pass channel around beaver dams.
+- Where there is sufficient space, streams may create by-pass channels around beaver dams.

 - A beaver lodge can be a freestanding structure in a pool, within a dam or a chamber at the end of a tunnel.